 A standard criticism of this way of making decisions is that we usually do not know the relevant probabilities.
 Lotteries are very unusual in that we do.
 This is true, but we’re not completely in the dark in many cases, and decision theorists have developed sophisticated techniques for dealing with decisions under uncertainty (Steele and Stefánsson 2020).

 Paul’s distinct criticism is that we sometimes cannot know the other element of the expected utility calculation: you cannot know the value of outcomes for you in decisions about whether to undergo a transformative experience.
 Or at least, you cannot know that value if it depends, even partly, on what it will be like for you to have that experience, and on what you will then want or care about.
 This is for two reasons: first, transformative experiences are epistemically transformative, so you cannot know what it will be like to have such an experience until it’s too late to decide not to have it.
 Second, transformative experiences are personally transformative, so you will be someone else afterwards, with different responses, desires, and cares.
-So you cannot, even in principle, work out whether undergoing a transformative experience will maximise your expected utility.
+So you cannot, even in principle, work out whether undergoing a transformative experience will maximize your expected utility.
 Each of us wants to make rational decisions about our own futures—whether or not to have children, whether or not to join up, how to respond to becoming chronically ill—but we do not know how.

 This fact of transformative experience, and the fact of transformative roles which I have discussed here, both push in the same direction: against an instrumental account of practical rationality.
 We cannot plan for our own futures by taking our desires as given and working out what actions would best satisfy them, because some of the actions we could take, and some of the things which could happen to us, will change our desires in ways we cannot predict.
 They will change our selves.
 For roles in particular, the fact that some roles are transformative means that adopting such roles cannot just be a means to a preset goal.
-So, rational action is either not possible, or is more than just instrumental.
+So, rational action is either not possible or more than just instrumental.

 My response to the transformation problem with relation 1 between roles and the good was to suggest relation 2: roles are parts of good-making practices which transform individuals by creating goods and initiating those individuals into them.
 This is also a possible response to Paul’s criticism of instrumental rationality: perhaps we can plan for our futures by using existing roles to create our future goods.
 Soldier is typically a transformative role, which means that it would be a mistake to use it to pursue pre-existing desires and the good of satisfying them.
 But I could join up, not as a means of satisfying my current desires like cycling club, but as a way of giving myself a good by taking on a role in an institution which creates that good.
 That is, as a way of remaking myself into someone with that good.
 This new good isn’t dependent on what my desires now are, nor on what it would be like for me to experience that role, so my planning doesn’t fall to Paul’s problem.